Manchester, Bolton & Bury Canal

 Part IV … Fletcher’s Branch

-This walk starts on the bank of the River Irwell.
-Before we can understand the story of the Fletcher’s Canal, we need to understand the story of Wet Earth Colliery … and the remarkable piece of industrial history(?) is
+This walk is the shortest stretch of canal that we have hitherto explored, but perhaps the most complex it is a jumble of historical layers.
+Before we can understand the story of the Fletcher’s Canal, we need to uncover the story of Wet Earth Colliery … and its remarkable legacy in industrial history.
+The views down the Irwell Valley are amongst the finest in the entire area.

 ~